RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 End
 ```

-You should always use this construction, instead of relying in the internal values of the constants: these values
+You should always use this construction, instead of relying on the internal values of the constants: these values
 can be changed without notice.

 Here is the full value of the ``tokenClasses`` constant: